kenjisato/hwmgr/README.md

 ```
 devtools::install_github("kenjisato/hwmgr")
 ```
-3. Make a course directory by
+3. Make a course directory `my_course` and (optionally) make it an RStudio Project.
+   Go to the R console and set that directory as the working directory by `setwd("/path/to/my_course")` or simply double clicking `my_couse.Rpfoj`.
+4. Do this in the console:
 ```
-hwmgr::start_course("my_course")
+hwmgr::start_course()
 ```
+   Configuration options will be collected through interactive dialogues.
-   This command creates the following directory structure.
+   This command creates the following directory structure by default.
 ```
 my_course/
 ├── assignments/